 If you buy a bird from me, it will be used to eating pellets and I will include a sample to feed the bird until you find a source.
 If you buy a bird from someone else, get a sample of the food the bird is used to eating and feed it that at least until the bird settles in.
 Convert someone else's seed eating bird to pellets at your own risk.

 If you feed pellets, you don't really need to provide fresh greens, but canaries love them so provide as you wish.
 Raw broccoli seems to be their favorite, but they also like dandelion, leaf lettuce, kale, spinach and chard.
 Wash thoroughly before serving.
 Organic vegetables need to be washed very well because they tend to be higher in bacteria, which may be spread by insects and other pests allowed in organic fields as well as the use of "natural" fertilizers.
 You can soak greens in a mild bleach solution and then rinse well before serving to kill bacteria.
 Sprouts tend to be especially high in bacteria and should be avoided.
 Vegetables such as carrots and peas are usually safe raw but can also be served cooked.
 Raw or cooked sweet corn is relished by canaries, but makes a sticky mess on their feet and can attract ants to the cage.
-Avocado and chocolate are toxic to birds, click here for other toxic food info.
+Avocado and chocolate are toxic to birds.

 I do not recommend routine treatment with antibiotics, that causes bacteria resistance.
 If your canary becomes ill, it is always best to take the bird to an avian vet experienced with small birds for a confirmed diagnosis and prescription.
 If your canary develops diarrhea but seems otherwise healthy and singing, it is probably a bacteria infection, perhaps from eating spoiled food or contaminated greens.
 The antibiotics sold over-the-counter at pet shops tend to be ineffective because bacteria have become resistant to them.
 You can try SulfCox from Abba Seed which may be available from local dealers or mail order from them.
 Abba lists Red Bird Products as a dealer but it is not on the Red Bird website yet.